torvalds/linux/Documentation/virt/kvm/api.rst

 Enabling this capability on a VM provides userspace with a way to set the desired virtual SMT mode (i.e. the number of virtual CPUs per virtual core).
 The virtual SMT mode, vsmt_mode, must be a power of 2 between 1 and 8.
-On POWER8, vsmt_mode must also be no greater than the number of threads per subcore for the host.
+On POWER8, vsmt_mode must also be anal greater than the number of threads per subcore for the host.
 Currently flags must be 0.
 A successful call to enable this capability will result in vsmt_mode being returned when the KVM_CAP_PPC_SMT capability is